smart-on-fhir/smart-scheduling-links/specification.md

 * _Slot Publishers_ SHOULD include a [`Cache-Control: max-age=<seconds>` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching) as a hint to clients about how long (in seconds) to wait before polling next.
 For example, `Cache-Control: max-age=300` indicates a preferred polling interval of five minutes.
 * Clients SHOULD NOT request a manifest or any individual data file more than once per minute
 * Clients MAY include standard HTTP headers such as `If-None-Match` or `If-Modified-Since` with each query to prevent retrieving data when nothing has changed since the last query.
-* Clients MAY include a `?_since={}` query parameter with an ISO8601 timestamp when retrieving a manifest file to request only changes since a particular point in time.
+* Clients MAY include a `?_since={}` query parameter with a [timestamp](#timestamps) when retrieving a manifest file to request only changes since a particular point in time.
 Servers are free to ignore this parameter, meaning that clients should be prepared to retrieve a full data set.

 ### Access Control Considerations